December 3, 2024

 Kit sponsorship program helps defray costs for undergrad nursing students

-Jelaine Evangalista received a medical assessment kit in 2021 as part of Decker College's Assessment Kit Sponsorship program, which funds required equipment to lessen the financial burden for undergrad nursing students.
-Evangalista is a student in Decker's traditional nursing program.
-Jelaine Evangalista received a medical assessment kit in 2021 as part of Decker College's Assessment Kit Sponsorship program, which funds required equipment to lessen the financial burden for undergrad nursing students.
-Evangalista is a student in Decker's traditional nursing program.
+Jelaine Evangalista received a medical assessment kit in 2021 as part of Decker College's Assessment Kit Sponsorship program, which funds required equipment to lessen the financial burden for undergraduate nursing students.
+Jelaine Evangalista received a medical assessment kit in 2021 as part of Decker College's Assessment Kit Sponsorship program, which funds required equipment to lessen the financial burden for undergraduate nursing students.

-Jelaine Evangalista received a medical assessment kit in 2021 as part of Decker College's Assessment Kit Sponsorship program, which funds required equipment to lessen the financial burden for undergrad nursing students.
-Evangalista is a student in Decker's traditional nursing program.
+Jelaine Evangalista received a medical assessment kit in 2021 as part of Decker College's Assessment Kit Sponsorship program, which funds required equipment to lessen the financial burden for undergraduate nursing students.

 Getting a bachelor’s degree in nursing isn’t easy.
 In addition to the challenges other college students deal with, nursing students must also complete simulation and clinical experiences (with real patients, family members and facility staff present!).
 And all of this must be done with the National Council Licensure Examination for Registered Nurses (NCLEX-RN) looming in the not-to-distant-future.